-Aferim!, Amy, Anomalisa, Arabian Nights, Cobain: Montage of Heck, The Diary of a Teenage Girl, Embrace of the Serpent, The End of the Tour, The Fits, Heart of a Dog, James White, Krisha, Rams, Right Now, Wrong Then, The Second Mother, Steve Jobs, Tangerine, The Treasure, A War, The Witch
+Aferim!, Amy, Anomalisa, Arabian Nights, Cobain: Montage of Heck, The Diary of a Teenage Girl, Embrace of the Serpent, The End of the Tour, The Fits, Heart of a Dog, James White, Krisha, Rams, Right Now, Wrong Then, The Salt of the Earth, The Second Mother, Steve Jobs, Tangerine, The Treasure, A War, The Witch

 Top 10 Films

 “As the world fell, each of us in our own way was broken.”

 My review of Mad Max: Fury Road, here.

 9. My Golden Days